 Other ways to signal for help include the use of flares (if you have them), using a mirror to attract attention by reflecting sunlight or even spelling out S.O.S in a highly visible location using available objects.

-We could improvise if we had to, but an excellent bushcraft bag can be put together quickly and inexpensively.
+We could improvise if we had to, but an excellent bug out bag can be put together quickly and inexpensively.
 The recommended essentials for a beginner include:

 - Sleeping kit (bag, mat, liner)